WhenTheSUNdreams/WhenTheSUNdreams/README.md

 > I am unwell, whether I present it or not.
 Please, have some patient with me.

+> My mood is always a coinflip; a good day or not.

 > I will come to you if I need/want help.
 Don't feel bad and don't pester me.

 > I am a quiet person, but I WILL let you know if I don't like something.
 Honesty >>